Treatment for Haemorrhoids (Piles)

 Home remedies and lifestyle changes

 Several home remedies can help ease some of the symptoms of haemorrhoids when they first appear.
-For example, the NHS states that you can treat the symptoms of piles by:
+You can help relieve symptoms of piles by:

 - Taking paracetamol